siberianfox/tinygwiki/Flow-Control-and-Footers.md

 $ex=1  XON/XOFF flow control
 $ex=2  RTS/CTS flow control

+####Extend queue reports with more information
+The following is not in test in dev:
+Setting $qv=3 will return:

+{"qr":[1,2,3]}

+Where '1' is the number of available buffers in the queue '2' is the number of buffers added to the queue since the previous queue report '3' is the number of buffers removed from the queue since the previous queue report

 ####Eliminate filtered queue reports
 I don't think anyone is using them.
 This will reduce code and maintenance size and complexity.

 ####Eliminate the checksum in the footer
 Again, I don't think anyone is using it, and it adds complexity

-####Extend the QR to return more information.
-In test now is the following:
-{"qr":[1,2,3]}
-Where '1' is the number of available buffers in the queue '2' is the number of buffers added to the queue since the previous queue report '3' is the number of buffers removed from the queue since the previous queue report